9 Bookkeeping Tips Straight From The Experts

 8. Schedule bookkeeping activities into your regular day

-Finally, Curtis Lawson, Managing Editor of Project Gunner suggests, “Conduct a quarterly assessment.
+It’s wise to conduct a quarterly assessment.
 Examine your bookkeeping and accounting records in detail at the conclusion of each quarter.
-Look for patterns, such as rising or falling sales, revenue growth year over year, or a rise in late-paying clients.”
+Look for patterns, such as rising or falling sales, revenue growth year over year, or a rise in late-paying clients.

 9. Never forget to triple check your work

-With all of those tips, there’s still one more important thing every SMB owner should remember when it comes to small business bookkeeping:
+With all of those tips, there’s still one more important thing every SMB owner should remember when it comes to small business bookkeeping, and that’s to double-check your work.
+Mistakes are easy to make but more painful to correct and manage in the long run.

 Bringing it all together

-Stax streamlines your bookkeeping by seamlessly connecting with leading accounting software.
-Get in touch today to discover how Stax can help you be more efficient and even save more money.
+Stax streamlines your bookkeeping by seamlessly connecting with leading accounting software, but more importantly, our flat-fee pricing model eliminates the variable costs that complicate reconciliation.
+Get in touch today to discover how Stax can help you be more efficient and save substantial money on transaction fees.

 Q: Why is bookkeeping important for small businesses?